TcPhoenix2000/challenges-linux-essentials-TcPhoenix2000/g-scripting/01-basic-shell-scripting/README.md

 Mark challenges using a ✅ once they are finished.

-## ❌ Log the Date
+## ✅ Log the Date

-*Create a script that output the date every 10 seconds.
-Use the `sleep` command to wait between calls to the `date` command.*
+//*Create a script that output the date every 10 seconds.
+Use the `sleep` command to wait between calls to the `date` command.* use ./scripts/date-logger to run the script.

 ## ❌ Available Memory